aws-samples/arc325-multiple-accounts-workshop/docs/security-baseline.md

     |  rCloudTrailBucket  |  loggingbuckets-rcloudtrailbucket-1wptlk7qpuzhb   |
     +---------------------+---------------------------------------------------+
     ```
-6. Save the values of `rConfigBucket` and `rCloudTrailBucket` in the Outputs section.
-It will be needed later.
+6. Save the values of `rConfigBucket` and `rCloudTrailBucket` from the Outputs section in the `ResourcesList.txt` file, it will be needed later.

 ## Create Config Baseline